If you've never come across the bullwhip effect or the causes of bullwhip effect, consider yourself lucky.

 Improve Order Planning

 The unsung hero of inventory management is order planning.
 Accumulate as much data regarding inventory levels and demand trends to order the optimal amount of each product.
 You should also factor in any safety stock needed and any upcoming sales or seasonal demand shifts for inventory reduction.
-Using demand planning software is a great way to optimize your order planning.
+Using an ERP accounting system or demand planning software are great ways to optimize your order planning.
+SKU rationalization can also provide insight about which orders to prioritize.

 Optimize Your Minimum Order Quantity (MOQ)